-The doctrine of exhaustion of rights provides that once copies of a copyright work are issued to the public in one EEA Member

-State with the owner's consent, the owner cannot object to their circulation anywhere else within the EEA.
+The doctrine of exhaustion of rights provides that once copies of a copyright work are issued to the public in one EEA Member State with the owner's consent, the owner cannot object to their circulation anywhere else within the EEA.
 The courts have held that the principle does not apply to subsequent/back-up copies of digital works.
 In those cases, it appears that the copyright owner's rights would only be exhausted in relation to the original digital version placed on the market.
 Since the UK left the EU, the UK has confirmed that the copyright will still be exhausted as set out above.
-However, the EU has not adopted the same approach and copyright will not be exhausted in the EU as a result of a copyright work being made available in the UK with the owner's consent.
-As a result of this imbalance, the UK is undertaking a public consultation as to the appropriate exhaustion regime for the UK to put in place.
+However, the EU has not adopted the same approach: copyright will not be exhausted in the EU as a result of a copyright work being made available in the UK with the owner's consent.
+As a result of this imbalance, the UK is considering whether any amendments are required in relation to the UK's exhaustion regime, but has not put in place any timeframe for any decision to be made.